 As part of our growth strategy, we may pursue mergers and acquisitions of banks and nonbank financial services companies within or outside our principal market areas.
-We regularly identify and explore specific acquisition opportunities as part of our ongoing business practices, including our acquisition of an online mortgage platform and staff from an Overland Park, Kansas-based mortgage company at the end of November 2018.
-However, we have no current arrangements, understandings, or agreements to make any material acquisitions.
+We regularly identify and explore specific acquisition opportunities as part of our ongoing business practices, including our recent entry into an agreement to acquire an online mortgage platform from an Overland Park, Kansas-based mortgage company.
+Besides this agreement, however, we have no present agreements or commitments to merge with or acquire any financial institution or any other company, and may not find suitable merger or acquisition opportunities.
 We face significant competition from numerous other financial services institutions, many of which will have greater financial resources or more liquid securities than we do, when considering acquisition opportunities.
 Accordingly, attractive acquisition opportunities may not be available to us.
 There can be no assurance that we will be successful in identifying or completing any future acquisitions.